Symmetry-preserving observers for some water tank problems: theory and application to a shallow water model: Numerical simulations

 Concerning the tuning of the gains, we have considered the convolution kernels defined by equations \eqref{gains:eq1}-\eqref{gains:eq2}.
 Recall that $\alpha_h^{-2}$ and $\alpha_v^{-2}$ represent the characteristic size of the Gaussian kernel.
 We will always take $\alpha_h^{-2}=\alpha_v^{-2}=\alpha$.
 In most of the experiments below we have $\alpha=1~m^{-2}$.
 Unfortunately the weights $\beta_h$ and $\beta_v$ cannot be chosen too large for numerical reasons, in order to avoid stability issues.
 So we always take $\beta_h\leq 10^{-6}$.
 Recall that heuristically the error equation can be approximated by the damped wave equation \eqref{wav2:eq} with $\bar h\beta_v={L_0^2\omega_0^2-g\bar h}$ and $\beta_h=2\xi_0\omega_0$.
 The weights $\beta_h$ and $\beta_v$ have two different units, and physical meaning, and (a priori) there is no physical reason why they should have approximately the same magnitude.
 Nevertheless, for the numerical values of $\beta_h$ considered in this paper, one can check that any value $0\leq\beta_v\leq \beta_h$ yields a fundamental frequency for the error system $\omega_0\sqrt{1-\xi_0^2}$ which is close to the natural frequency $\sqrt{g\bar h}/L_0$ of the physical system \eqref{saint-venant:eq1}-\eqref{saint-venant:eq2}.
 From now on we will systematically set $\beta_v = 0.1\ \beta_h$, which is acceptable from a physical point of view, also ensures the convergence of the observer, and is the largest value of $\beta_v$ which yields numerical stability.
 Finally, a truncated convolution integral is used as an approximation of the complete convolution over the whole domain.
 The truncation radius is set equal to $10$ pixels in our experiments (further than $10$ pixels away from its center the Gaussian can be viewed as numerical noise).
+Close to the boundaries, the convolution integrals are also truncated so that they only cover the domain.

 We consider two criteria for quantifying the quality of the estimation process: the convergence rate of the estimation error, and the estimation error when convergence is reached.
 The initialization of the observer is always